unicef/giga-open-cost-model/README.md

 ## Driver Notebooks

-In addition to the [cost estimation](notebooks/cost-scenario.ipynb), [model validation](notebooks/model-validation.ipynb), and [results drilldown](notebooks/results-drilldown.ipynb) notebooks, the following "driver" notebooks can also be accessed:
+In addition to the [cost estimation](notebooks/cost-scenario.ipynb), and [model validation](notebooks/model-validation.ipynb) the following "driver" notebooks can also be accessed:

 * [Model Components](notebooks/drivers/component-drivers.ipynb): demonstrates how key model components can be initialized and run
 * [Fiber Model](notebooks/drivers/fiber-model.ipynb): demonstrates how to initialize and run the key nodes in the fiber model